Tom974/PHP-IP-Logger/README.md

 # PHP IP Logger
 The logger is based on PHP, connected to a database with PDO.
-# Panel
-In the panel you can basically control the data that is in the database.
+There is a dashboard where you can see all the ips entered, it basically saves you from going into the database with MySQL workbench.
 # Why?
 I have created this logger to learn myself coding standards, and learn a bit about PHP.
-# FAQ

-``Why is there not a structure?``

-I do in fact realise that the project is not organised, as I have stated down this was a small "project" for me to learn more about PHP.
+Do not expect good and clean coding text.

 # NOTES